 Protein, vitamins A, C, and K, folate – what’s not to love about Brussels sprouts?
 Yes, some of us have traumatic experiences with overcooked sprouts, but these Dietitian-Approved Brussels Sprouts Recipes are far from and have an incredible flavor and nutrition profile.

 Did any of these vegetables surprise you?
-Share your thoughts with us in the comments section, be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.
+Share your thoughts with us in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.